Marikina–Infanta Highway: Alternative names

 The highway's section in Cainta and Antipolo, particularly from Masinag Junction to the Rizal–Metro Manila boundary, is officially known as Marikina Diversion Road, as it diverts motorists away from the city proper of Marikina.
-It is also known as Marilaque Highway, from an acronym of the places it passes: Marikina, Rizal, Laguna, and Quezon.
+It is also known as Marilaque Highway, from an acronym of the places it passes: Marikina (or Manila), Rizal, Laguna, and Quezon.
 Street signs tend to bear the Marilaque name for convenience and memorability.

 Marikina–Infanta Highway or Marikina–Infanta Road was also known as Marcos Highway before being renamed after President Ferdinand Marcos was overthrown in the 1986 People Power Revolution.

 Route numbers

-Since 2014, when the DPWH began implementing the new route numbering system, its section from Katipunan Avenue to Sumulong Highway has been a component of National Route 59 (N59) of the Philippine highway network.
-The rest of the road is unnumbered and identified as a tertiary national road.
+Since 2014, when the DPWH began implementing the new route numbering system, the highway's section from Katipunan Avenue to Sumulong Highway has been a component of National Route 59 (N59) of the Philippine highway network.
+The rest of the road is designated as National Route 601-1 (N601-1), having been a tertiary national road until its upgrade to secondary road in 2025.

 History

 The highway existed as far back as the American colonial era as Highway 55, which included present-day Recto Avenue, Legarda Street, Magsaysay Boulevard, and Aurora Boulevard.

 In the 1970s, the highway was developed during the administration of Ferdinand Marcos as Marikina Diversion Road.
 Construction of the current highway began in 1993 with an estimated cost of over ₱1 billion.